basilkottilingal/hmesh/src/parser/README.md

 compiling.

 ## Read, for better understanding

+If only couple of simple syntaxes are additionally added to the existing C grammars, you may be able to convert by direct lexical substitutions.
+Otherwise, it is quite complicated because there can be compounded grammars, local vs global variable scope ambiguity, etc. In this case you have to define lexer-parsers that creates abstract syntax tree (AST).
+AST generation is an intermediate step during code compilation and C coders are not required to know it.
+However, in our case, AST generation has to be done explicitly to either convert to native C code, or compile directly to an object/executable file.

   Steps in compialtion : token parser (yacc in UNIX, bison in LINUX) + lexer (lex, flex), optimisation, assembly code yyparse() :